 Candidates who believe they have been discriminated against should contact us in the first instance for advice.

-Complaints against any action or practice which threatens the integrity of our courses, either APP centre staff or representative or student should in the first instance be discussed with APP centre contact.
+Complaints against any action or practice which threatens the integrity of our courses, either APP center staff or representative or student should in the first instance be discussed with APP center contact.
 The APP undertakes to investigate all complaints in a thorough and professional manner.
 This includes, but is not limited to:

 - Notifying the complainant that their complaint will be investigated by a named individual within a given timescale